rdsp04/bpsr-fishing/GUIDE.md

 1. Start Blue Protocol: Star Resonance.
 2. Open BPSR Fishing.
 3. Set the game window to **1920x1080 resolution**.
 (Fullscreen or windowed version works)
+4. Go to a fishing spot shown below.
+5. Check the script settings and make sure it matches with your game settings.
-4. Ensure the player character is in a **fishing position** before starting.
+6. Ensure the player character is in a **fishing position** before starting.
-5. Check your amount of baits and rods, if you are not sure about the amount check **Recommendations**.
+7. Check your amount of baits and rods, if you are not sure about the amount check **recommendations** down below.
-6. Now that you are fully ready press F9 and enjoy your exp.
+8. Now that you are fully ready press F9.
+9. If anything unexpected happens check **FAQ** down below and join the **discord**.

+## Usage

+- Press **F9** to start the macro.
+- Press **F10** to stop the macro.
+- Keybinds can be changed in the settings of the script

 ## Fishing Spots
 ### Sea Water